Create this easy One Eyed One Horned Flying Purple People Eater Costume out of a purple sweatshirt and a few other easy DIYs.

 When it comes to Halloween I prefer easy, don’t you?
 Often I’ll pick up a costume at a garage sale or the store and call it good.
 Yet, occasionally it is fun to make the effort to “theme” your kid’s costumes.

-The last costume that I came up with was one inspired by the One-Eyed, One-Horned, Flying Purple People Eater (okay… so I was struggling a little coming up with the last idea……but it ended up being one of my favorite.)
+The last costume that I came up with was one inspired by the One-Eyed, One-Horned, Flyin’ Purple People Eater (okay… so I was struggling a little coming up with the last idea……but mr. purple people eater ended up being one of my favorite costumes.)

 This post contains some affiliate links for your convenience (which means if you click a link and make a purchase I will earn a small commission at no extra cost to you).
 Please see my disclaimer page for more information.